Vagus Nerve Stimulation

 - Improved alertness, memory and cognitive skills

 - Fewer emergency room visits

-For people with warnings (auras) before their seizures, activating the stimulator with the magnet when the warning occurs may help stop the seizures.
+For people with warnings (auras) before their seizures, activating the stimulator with the magnet when the warning occurs may help shorten, or even stop the seizures.

 Treatment-Resistant Depression (TRD)